collinforsyth/go-generics-pgx/README.md

 }
 ```

-Not that this is a huge improvement in typing code, but one thing to note is that this is much easier to test than the current interface provided by `database/sql` package.
+Note that this is not a huge improvement in typing code, but one thing to note is that this is much easier to test than the current interface provided by `database/sql` package.
+I personally think this callback method is a lot easier to reason about as the callback function doesn't hide the nitty-gritty postgres details, e.g. could this column be null.

 With the columns we are scanning defined, and a mapping callback to map the columns into a Go struct, we can now execute a query.